kranerup/literisc/README.md

 with the "func: ...
 SRP->A; J A" sequence.

-Non-leaf functions have to save the PC on the stack and then the sequence is "JSR func; func: STST SRP; ...
+Non-leaf functions have to save the PC on the stack and then the sequence is "JSR func; func: PUSH-SRP; ...
 POP A; J A"

-The PUSH Rx and POP Rx instructions are primarily for function calls.
+The PUSH Rx and POP Rx instructions are primarily for function calls (note that they push a sequence of registers R0 to Rn).

 Parameters P0-P3 are passed in R10-R13.
 Return value in R10.
 Parameters can be clobbered but registers R0-R9 are not allowed